Cray-HPE/docs-csm/operations/image_management/Build_an_Image_Using_IMS_REST_Service.md

 ## Procedure

-**Prepare to Create the Image**
+### Prepare to create the image

-1. Check for an existing IMS public key `id`.
+1. Check for an existing IMS public key ID.

-    Skip this step if it is known that a public key associated with the user account being used was not previously uploaded to the IMS service.
+    > Skip this step if it is known that a public key associated with the user account being used was not previously uploaded to the IMS service.

     The following query may return multiple public key records.
 The correct one will have a name value including the current username in use.